-• Optimize a system disk image so that it can be used to quickly create ECSs.
+- Replicate an unencrypted image to an encrypted one.
+If you want to store an unencrypted image in an encrypted way, you can replicate this image as a new one and encrypt the new image using a key. - Optimize a system disk image so that it can be used to quickly create ECSs.
 Fast Create greatly reduces the time required for creating ECSs from a system disk image.
 Currently, this feature is supported by all newly created system disk images by default.
 Existing system disk images may not support this function.
 You can optimize the images using the image replication function.
-For example, if image A does not support fast ECS creation, you can replicate it to generate image copy A that supports fast ECS creation.
+For example, if image A does not support fast ECS creation, you can replicate it to generate image copy_A that supports fast ECS creation.

-- Full-ECS images cannot be replicated. - Private images created using ISO files do not support in-region replication.
+- Full-ECS images cannot be replicated within the same region. - Private images created using ISO files do not support in-region replication.